Apr 23, 2024

 Tel: 202-723-0437

-If you’re not submitting the request in-person, you must include a self-addressed prepaid USPS, FedEx, or UPS envelope with a tracking number for the return of your passport (check for any mailing restrictions).
+• Include a prepaid return label: If you're not submitting the request in-person, you must include a self-addressed prepaid USPS, FedEx, or UPS envelope with a tracking number for the return of your passport (check for any mailing restrictions).

 You can either mail-in or drop off your visa request to the Consular office.
+Omitting any of the instructions above may delay the processing of your visa.
+These information can be found through the Embassy website.

 Determine the type of visa you need based on your purpose of travel:

-• Tourist visa : going to Liberia for tourism or visit family.
+• Tourist visa: going to Liberia for tourism or visit family.

-• Business visa : going to Liberia to attend business meetings.
+• Business visa: going to Liberia to attend business meetings.

 As of January 2024, here are the Liberian visa consular fees available through the Embassy:

-PROCESSING TIME CONSULAR FEE NUMBER OF ENTRIES VISA VALIDITY DURATION OF STAY PER VISIT
+PROCESSING TIMECONSULAR FEENUMBER OF ENTRIESVISA VALIDITYDURATION OF STAY PER VISIT

-Same-Day (walk-in only) $235 Multiple 1 year from issue date 30 days
+Same-Day (walk-in only)$235Multiple1 year from issue date30 days

-Next-Day $210 Multiple 1 year from issue date 30 days
+Next-Day$210Multiple1 year from issue date30 days

-2 Weeks $160 Multiple 1 year from issue date 30 days
+2 Weeks$160Multiple1 year from issue date30 days

 Important to note:

-– In accordance with international health regulations, all persons entering Liberia are also required to have a valid Certificate of Immunization (Yellow Book).
-Though, proof of yellow fever vaccination is not required for a visa request.
+– Applicants are advised to apply within two weeks of their travel date. – Airlines, by regulation, will not allow you to board without a valid visa. – If you are a Liberian living in the United States and have become a US citizen, you are required to obtain a valid visa to travel to Liberia. – In accordance with international health regulations, all persons entering Liberia are also required to have a valid Certificate of Immunization (Yellow Book).
+Though, proof of yellow fever vaccination is not required for a visa request. – ECOWAS country passports: GRATIS

 About Liberia